 Will be for beginners, but fun for all, too

-Cons: There are some safety issues with how it's currently being played.
+Cons: There are some safety issues.
 Almost every 'fairway' is right over the path.
 The first basket has the parking lot 15' to the right and the baseball backstop 15' to the left.
 The second basket is just barely off the soccer field.
-If you throw from the path just past the third basket to the fourth, you're going right over one of the (impressive) exercise stations.
+Some of the others throw right over a couple of the (impressive) exercise stations.
 Overthrows on hole five have an excellent chance of going over a private fence.
-From the path to the 8th basket goes just past a lamp post and one corner of the school building, and any shot from near there to the ninth basket zips past another corner of the building and up the blind sidewalk.
+The trickiest spot is on hole nine, which runs past the back corner of the building and up a blind sidewalk.
+Elevating a disc around the corner also can, and will, put one on the roof.
 So please be very careful with that shot!